HasteGaming/classic/docs/charter.md

 # FOREWORD

-Welcome.
+Hello.

 Thank you for taking the time to read this document, or explore raiding with <Haste>.
-This is a living document, and it will be updated over time to reflect the current state of our expansion unit.
+This is a living document, and it will be updated over time to reflect the current state.

 # Quick overview